zuhi6/pis-library/README.md

-# SpaceX Launch Stats
+# PIS-Library-Project

-> React, GraphQL, Apollo app that uses the SpaceX API to display launches
+> React app that uses the WSDL services provided by FIIT STU

 ## Quick Start